bgermann/cforms2/readme.txt

 = 14.12.2 =
 * bugfix:   reorganize session reset
+* enhanced: replace jqModal with jquery-ui-dialog in some dialogs

 = 14.12.1 =
 * bugfix:   use right number of fields on dynamic forms